Herbal Remedies for OCD

 • Taboo thoughts that may involve sex, religion, or harm

-• Compulsions – recurring behavior in the hopes of combatting obsessive compulsive thoughts.
-These behaviors may include:
+• Compulsions – recurring behavior in the hopes of combatting obsessive thoughts.
+These may include:

 • Arranging things in a precise and orderly manner